abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 When we reflect like this for the sake of others, it helps us cultivate mindfulness.
 And it is also a way we can step outside of ourselves.
-So often we set boundaries—me and my autonomous self.
+So often we set boundaries---me and my autonomous self.
 While this can have a useful function, it can also be quite limiting and isolating, and sometimes leads to selfish behavior.
-What we are doing instead is learning how to let go of the fixation on I, me, and mine—to relinquish that self-centric modality of living in the world.
+What we are doing instead is learning how to let go of the fixation on I, me, and mine---to relinquish that self-centric modality of living in the world.
 This fixation, the Buddha said, is one of the main sources of *dukkha*.
 By looking out to see how we can be of assistance to others, we undermine that modality and give ourselves the opportunity to experience well-being.

 # Mindfulness with Clarity and Discernment